Before & After

 Each person will have a different amount of breast tissue to help cover the implants.
 For women with ample natural breast tissue, a subglandular implant placement may be ideal.
 Here the implant is placed behind the breast tissue and over the chest muscle.
 The benefits include an environment better suited to larger cup sizes; improved elevation of the breasts; reduced recovery time; and less discomfort.

 During the submuscular placement, the implant is placed partially beneath the chest muscle.
 This may provide a more natural appearance and more coverage for those with a limited amount of breast tissue.
 Benefits include reduced risks of complications such as rippling or capsular contracture and less impediments during a mammogram.

 As breast augmentation is a major surgical procedure, the risks associated with it tend to be the same as with other surgeries.
-These include risks of anesthesia, bleeding, scarring and possible infection.
-The best way to mitigate these rare, but nevertheless present, risks is to seek treatment only from a board-certified cosmetic surgeon with extensive expertise and impeccable credentials.
+These include risks of anesthesia, bleeding, scarring, and possible infection.
+The best way to mitigate these rare, but nevertheless present, risks is to seek treatment only from a board-certified plastic surgeon with extensive expertise and impeccable credentials.